-If your employer does not offer short-term disability coverage you may be eligible for EI (employment insurance) which is paid by the Canadian government.
+If your employer does not offer short-term disability coverage you may be eligible for EI (employment insurance).
+This is paid by the Canadian government.

 Short-term disability pays you a percentage of your normal wage over a period in which you are unable to work.

 Freelancers and the self-employed can purchase private short-term disability insurance through an online service or a broker.
 These policies vary but typically pay between 50% to 67% of your regular salary.
 Most insurers will require a minimum number of hours worked per week, typically around 20 hours.
-A medical certificate will be required from a medical professional in order to certify your inability to work.
+You will require a medical certificate from a medical professional to certify your inability to work.